-- NaBO2 has been recycled into Na and acidified borate solutions, completing a closed mass balance recycle of products into borohydride.
-Future work will endeavor to show complete conversion of borate to boric acid, and experimentation on direct synthesis of trimethyl borate in the electrolysis cell. - Current density of 100 mA/cm2 through the ion selective membrane is adequate for scaled-up sodium synthesis from NaOH.
-Future work will be to duplicate this feat from NaBO2, and to improve the membrane lifetime, particularly in NaOH (aq.) electrochemical systems.

-- Pending the go/no-go decision, a task is planned to build the 1 kg of Na/day electrochemical reactor.
+- Current efforts have led to a cost reduction pathway for NaBH4 leading to its use as a transportation fuel.
+The economic models were refined to reflect the improved knowledge. - Sodium borate (NaBO2) has been recycled into sodium metal and acidified borate solutions, completing a closed mass balance recycle of products into borohydride.
+Work showed complete conversion of borate to boric acid, and experimentation on direct synthesis of trimethyl borate in the electrolysis cell. - Current densities of up to 100 mA/cm2 through the ion selective membrane is adequate for scaling up sodium synthesis from caustic soda (NaOH) and sodium methoxide (NaOCH3).
+Work duplicated this feat from NaBO2, and improved the membrane lifetime.
+The selection of NaOCH3 over NaOH(aq.) has improved the lifetime of membranes in electrochemical systems. - Pending the go/no-go decision, a task is planned to build the 1 kg of Na/day electrochemical reactor.
 The knowledge gained from this work will be fed back into the economic model, and used to model the scale-up of the reaction. - Two of three cathode compartment reactions have been demonstrated for one-pot borohydride ion synthesis.
 Future work will be to prove the third reaction and complete synthesis of the BH4 species.